efsalvarenga/CV/EstevaoAlvarengaCV.md

 _Amsterdam, NL (Jan 2023 - current)_

 I am responsible for the delivery of the digital scope for Industrial Electrification.
-Our group has implemented the application that allows flexibly operating of Pernis' utilities, capable of financial optimisation, integrating with trading and equipment control.
+- Our group has implemented the application that **allows flexibly operating of Pernis' utilities**, capable of financial optimisation, integrating with trading and equipment control.
-The same approach is being extended to internal and external customers, such as Gasunie - the Dutch gas network operator.
+- The same approach is being **extended to internal and external customers**, such as Gasunie - the Dutch gas network operator.
-I lead a group of 18 developers (including architecture and infrastructure) that will enable Shell's electrification strategy for industrial assets.
+- I **lead a group of 18 developers** (including architecture and infrastructure) that will enable Shell's electrification strategy for industrial assets.

 __Artificial Intelligence Platform Manager__ | Shell Information & Digital Engineering -